-Zero trust is a security model that hinges on strict id verifications for every device connected to a specific network.
+Zero trust is a security model that hinges on strict ID verifications for every device connected to a specific network.
 This applies to known and unknown devices, as well as those already in the network.
 Zero Trust is not strictly defined by a set of technologies.
 It is a holistic approach to minimizing network security risk.
 This marks a clear shift from the old “castle-and-moat” approach.
 The castle-and-moat security model scrutinizes devices from outside the network while trusting those within it by default.
-If an attackers penetrates a system’s security, they gain full access to the entire system.
+If an attacker penetrates a system’s security, they gain full access to the entire system.

 The ongoing rise of cloud technology further invalidates the traditional model.
 Data is no longer stored in a single location, so a localized security system is not up to the task of preventing breaches.
 It is no surprise then that major cloud providers were the first to develop the zero-trust model.
 Cloud architecture is designed to provide access to large numbers of remote users- all the more reason to adopt a “trust no-one” mentality.

 The core principle of zero-trust security is the assumption that a threat can come from both inside and outside of a network.
 With this in mind, no machine or user should be trusted by default.
 User access is highly segmented as well, and this is done using a least-privilege model.
 Users are only given the level of access that they need.
 Depending on the system, privileges can be assigned based on business units, roles, seniority, time of day and various other parameters.